joaohenggeler/eternal-wanderer/README.md

 ## Features

-* Visits archived web pages and collects metadata from their content and from the Wayback Machine's CDX API.
+* Visits archived web pages and collects metadata from the Wayback Machine's CDX API.

-* Records the screen using FFmpeg and generates short MP4 videos that show the entire page.
+* Records the screen using FFmpeg and generates videos that show the entire page.

 * Generates audio recordings of each page using text-to-speech.